axismaps/axis-jekyll/_posts/2008-12-22-election-map-follow-up.markdown

     these maps and had to choose just a couple to do.
 White background is next on my list, though, assuming I can find a chance to crank out a few more.
 - id: 192
-  author: Using Transparency for Feature Highlighting &raquo; Tim Showers - Web Development,
+  writer: Using Transparency for Feature Highlighting &raquo; Tim Showers - Web Development,
     Design, and Data Visualization&raquo; Blog Archive
   author_email: ''
   author_url: http://www.timshowers.com/2008/12/using-transparency-for-feature-highlighting/